mikaelkraft/Weather/README.md

 Quickstart: export WEATHERAPI_KEY=your_key && mvn package && java -jar target/weather-app-1.0-myApp.jar

-This is a small Java Swing application that fetches real-time weather information and a short-term forecast from OpenWeatherMap and displays it in a user-friendly GUI.
+This is a small Java Swing application that fetches real-time weather information and a short-term forecast from WeatherAPI.com and displays it in a modern, user-friendly GUI.

 Features
 - Search by city name